Logo

 23 Facts About John Hyrcanus

-Josephus explains in The Jewish War that John was known as "Hyrcanus", but does not explain the reason behind this name.
+Josephus explains in The Jewish War that John was known as "Hyrcanus" but does not explain the reason behind this name.

 2.

-John Hyrcanus was the son of Simon Thassi and hence the nephew of Judas Maccabaeus, Jonathan Apphus and their siblings, whose story is told in the deuterocanonical books of 1 Maccabees and 2 Maccabees, in the Talmud, and in Josephus.
+John Hyrcanus was the son of Simon Thassi and hence the nephew of Judas Maccabeus, Jonathan Apphus and their siblings, whose story is told in the deuterocanonical books of 1 Maccabees and 2 Maccabees, in the Talmud, and in Josephus.

 3.

-John Hyrcanus was not present at a banquet at which his father and his two brothers were murdered, by John Hyrcanus's brother-in-law, Ptolemy, son of Abubus.
+John Hyrcanus was not present at a banquet at which his father and his two brothers were murdered by John Hyrcanus's brother-in-law, Ptolemy son of Abubus.

 4.